Cycling in The County 🚲

 This 55 km local favourite is said to be a “cyclist’s dream route through rolling countryside.”
 Big Island itself features 8 km of pristine Bay of Quinte shoreline.
 In the spring, much of the route is lined with exquisite-smelling lilacs and for the past few years has been part of the route for the Lilac Ride.
 There are few tourist sights on this route to distract from the pastoral setting.
 The Green Point Route, traveling further into Sophiasburgh and over to Three Dog Winery, can be added for another 30 km of Bay of Quinte shoreline and rural roads.

 This hilly 40 km route goes deep into the heart of wine country.
 In addition to a dozen wineries and vineyards – including Hinterland, Closson Chase, Lacey Estates, Gravel Hill, Broken Stone, Old Third, Hillier Creek, Harwood and Redtail – you can cycle to SHED Chetwyn Farms and get up close and personal with the alpacas, or take in the delightful aromas at PEC Lavender Farm.
-At the halfway mark in the village of Consecon, The Mill PEC offers local fare overlooking the millpond.
+At the halfway mark at Consecon, Tabersnack offers a poutine bonanza and fresh, simple and tasty food.
 The serene shore of Lake Consecon completes the route.

 If you are visiting Sandbanks Provincial Park, cycling this 65 km route is a perfect way to safely see the park, the surrounding countryside, and the quiet ease of East Lake.
 In addition to the park, the backroads of this route reach as far as the old Camp Picton wartime air base, and the delightful hamlet of Milford.
 And of course, a stop at Black River Cheese is mandatory.
 Lilacs, sugar maples and asparagus are abundant on this route.